Halley's Comet: After 1986

 On 12 February 1991, at a distance of 14.3 au from the Sun, Halley displayed an outburst that lasted for several months.
 The comet released dust with a total mass of about ×10^8 kg, which spread into an elongated cloud roughly 374000 km by 269000 km in size.
-The outburst likely started in December 1990, and then the comet brightened from about magnitude 25 to magnitude 19.
+The outburst likely started in December 1990, and then the comet brightened from about magnitude 25 to 19.
 Comets rarely show outburst activity at distances beyond 5 au from the Sun.
 Different mechanisms have been proposed for the outburst, ranging from interaction with the solar wind to a collision with an undiscovered asteroid.
 The most likely explanation is a combination of two effects, the polymerisation of hydrogen cyanide and a phase transition of amorphous water ice, which raised the temperature of the nucleus enough for some of the more volatile compounds on its surface to sublime.

 Halley was most recently observed in 2003 by three of the Very Large Telescopes at Paranal, Chile, when Halley's magnitude was 28.2.
-The telescopes observed Halley, at the faintest and farthest any comet had ever been imaged, in order to verify a method for finding very faint trans-Neptunian objects.
+The telescopes observed Halley, at the faintest and farthest any comet had ever been imaged, to verify a method for finding very faint trans-Neptunian objects.
 Astronomers are now able to observe the comet at any point in its orbit.

-On 9 December 2023, Halley's Comet reached the farthest and slowest point in its orbit from the Sun when it was travelling at 0.91 km/s with respect to the Sun.
+On 9 December 2023, Halley's Comet reached the farthest and slowest point in its orbit from the Sun, when it was travelling at 0.91 km/s with respect to the Sun.